ejwillemse/BAN313/chapter6.md

 incorrect_msg = "Draw a barplot of `I_end`.")

 test_object("mean_I_end", undefined_msg = "Make sure to define an object `mean_I_end`.",
 incorrect_msg = "Something went wrong in calculating `mean_I_end`.
 It should be the mean ending-inventory level `I_end`.")

 test_object("nStockOut", undefined_msg = "Make sure to define an object `nStockOut`.", incorrect_msg = "Something went wrong in calculating `nStockOut`.
 It should be the total number of days on which a stock-out occurred.
 Use `sum` to calculate it.")

 test_object("pStockOut", undefined_msg = "Make sure to define an object `pStockOut`.", incorrect_msg = "Something went wrong in calculating `pStockOut`.
 It should be the proportion of days on which a stock-out occurred.
 Use `nStockOut` and the number of days in our study period to calculate it.")

 success_msg("Correct!
 We now have a simulation model that can be used to predict inventory levels and stock-outs for any given number of days.
 Each time we run the simulation, we will get different levels.
 This is expected since the simulation model mimics a random processes.
 The question is then, how do we use the model to predict inventory levels and stock-outs?
 The answer is that we have to run the simulation numerous times, and capture our key measurements with each simulation.
 We can use our above code to do so by placing it in a `for`-loop, but it will become messy since it already has a `for` loop to simulate days and an `if` statement for the stock-outs.
-A more elegent approach is to place the simulation model inside a function, and repeatedly call the function.")
+A more elegant approach is to place the simulation model inside a function, and repeatedly call the function.")
 ```

 --- type:NormalExercise lang:r xp:100 skills:1 key:1968bf3b5b